Lyquix/tpl_lyquix/docs/js.md

 In order to achive high performance the list of DOM elements with `equalheightrow` class is not updated on every execution.
 To force the list to be updated use `lqx.equalHeightRow({refreshElems: true})`.

-##gaReady

-When a Google Analytics account is set in the template options, the universal analytics code is rendered.
-Unlike the default that immediately calls `ga('create', 'UA-XXXXX-Y', 'auto');` and `ga('send', 'pageview');`, the template calls `ga(lqx.gaReady);`, which executes several steps:

-* set, require and provide commands passed via options
-* A/B testing: set the test name, and dimension numbers for storing test name and assigned group
-* Custom function to execute before pageview
-* Send pageview

 ##GeoLocate

 GeoLocation uses the user IP address to get an approximate the location of the user, using the GeoLite2 free database that provides the user city, state, country and continent.
 Optionally, the script can request GPS location for accurate latitude and longitude.